Readathon

 Q: Why are you doing this?
 What’s the point?

-Listen, we’ve all had a shitty couple of years.
+Listen, things have been shitty for the last few years and we’re now just weeks away from the next election.
 Let’s spend a weekend in the pages of someone else’s stories, connecting with others with similar interests, and focusing inward in the face of all the chaos outside.
 We need to build up some reserves of rest and this is the perfect opportunity.
 As Audre Lorde bravely wrote in the face of cancer, “Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare” (A Burst of Light: and Other Essays).